bernhardHartleb/Install-VM-Debian/README.md

 ## Development tools

 Find a way to copy the packages.sh file into the virtual machine and run it from the console.
-This will install some basic packages required for the future:
+This will install some basic packages required for future labs:
 ```sh
 $ ./packages.sh
 ```